 Your face may appear more gaunt on days when you’re more dehydrated.

 Having one or more nutrient deficiencies can also negatively impact your skin and face health.
-People with low iron often develop pale skin that may contribute to gauntness.
+People with low serum iron levels, regardless of cause, often develop pale skin that may accentuate the appearance of gauntness.

 If you recently started a new exercise program and have lost weight, you may notice that your face looks thinner.
 When you burn calories through exercise, your body burns fat from all parts of your body, including your face.

 For many people, this may be seen as a positive.
 However, people who exercise excessively, such as ultra-marathon runners, may develop a gaunt appearance often called “gym face” or “runner’s face” if they develop low levels of body fat.

 Along with genetic factors, the following lifestyle factors can contribute to premature facial aging:

 Regular exposure to these damaging rays may speed up the aging process and make your face appear thinner more quickly.

 Regular exposure to UV rays can also cause wrinkles and saggy skin because of reduced skin elasticity.

 There are several medical treatment options available for helping you regain lost facial volume.

 Facial fillers are gels that are injected beneath your skin to restore lost facial volume and smooth wrinkles.